-Hotspots are buttons that stick to the background of a block.
-This way you can highlight a certain place on the block background image and link it to another Page, External URL or an Overlay.
+Hotspots are buttons that live at the background of a block allowing you to highlight a certain piece of the background image and link it to another Page, External URL or an Overlay.

 In this article